 First-year students who choose to live in WE-HCOL at Central Campus will likely choose from traditional doubles (one room for two people, two beds, two dressers, two desks, etc., and a common bathroom down the hall).
 First-year students who choose to live in University Heights can choose from four room types: Private doubles (one room for two people; two beds two dressers, two desks, etc., and an attached bathroom); .Private triple (one room for three people: Three beds, three dressers, three desks, and an attached bathroom); Suite doubles (two double rooms connected by a small common space and a shared bathroom); Suite triples (two triple rooms connected by a small common space and a shared bathroom).Room rates are published by UVM's ResLife.

 Housing & room selection for transfer Honors College students

 Incoming Honors College students transferring from other institutions must fill out a housing request form located in myResLife.
 Students who are eligible for on-campus housing can request to live in University Heights North, and will be placed on a space-available basis.
 For more information on housing for transfer students, e-mail email@example.com.

 Honors College Housing Policies, and Required Housing Application Materials

-All Honors College students who live in University Heights are subject to the good standing policies related to the Honors College academic and residential living/learning expectations.
-In order to qualify for the room selection process in University Heights for an upcoming academic year, a student must:
+All Honors College students who live in Honors learning communities are subject to the good standing policies related to the Honors College academic and residential living/learning expectations.
+In order to qualify for the room selection process in an Honors learning community for an upcoming academic year, a student must:

 - Be in good academic standing: Have a 3.2 GPA (or be working closely with Honors College advisors to obtain a 3.2 GPA by the end of the semester).